What's happening - Thomas Turner Reserve

 What did we hear?

 BMX was the most common discipline reported by participants.
+Much of the discussions and preference reflect this in the following wishes for the space.

 • lots of flow with a variety of line